Electric Wheelchair & Scooter Motors

 A two-pole motor:

-Will operate smoothly when performed using slow movements than four-pole motors.
+• Will operate more smoothly when performed using slow movements than four-pole motors.
 This fact renders two-pole motors a sound option for those restricted indoor environments.

 A four-pole motor:

-While a two-pole motor can operate adequately at low speeds, the equivalent notion is not applicable for a four-pole motor.
+• While a two-pole motor can operate adequately at low speeds, the equivalent notion is not applicable to a four-pole motor.

 For the reasons outlined above, it is essential to understand the user's requirements and the actions that will be conducted to ensure the right wheelchair motor will be suitable for the user.